stevensikorski/macos-system-info/README.md

-# os-system-info
+# macos-system-info

-> **os-system-info** is a Python based GUI application that provides information, health, and performance of a users macOS base system.
+> **macos-system-info** is a Python based GUI application that provides information, health, and performance of a users macOS base system.